Phraates II: Background

 Phraates II was born in c.
 147 BC; he was the son of Mithridates I, the fifth Parthian king, and a noblewoman named Rinnu, who was the daughter of a Median magnate.

 Early reign and policy

 Phraates succeeded his father in 132 BC; due to still being a minor, his mother ruled with him for a few months.
 Around this period, Phraates gave Darayan I kingship over the southern Iranian region of Persis.
-Furthermore, he also defeated and captured the Elymais ruler Tigraios and appointed Kamnaskires the Younger on the Elymais throne as a Parthian vassal.
-Continuing his fathers plan, Phraates II had intentions to conquer Syria, and planned to use his captive—the former Seleucid king (basileus) Demetrius II Nicator—as an instrument against his brother—the new Seleucid king Antiochus VII Sidetes (r.
+He also defeated and captured the ruler of Elymais Tigraios and appointed Kamnaskires the Younger to the throne of Elymais as a Parthian vassal.
+Continuing his father's plan, Phraates II had intentions to conquer Syria, and planned to use his captive—the former Seleucid king Demetrius II Nicator—as an instrument against his brother—the new Seleucid king Antiochus VII Sidetes (r.
 138–129 BC).
 According to the 2nd-century Roman historian Justin, Demetrius attempted to escape captivity twice, both times during the reign of Phraates.
-The first attempt occurred after Mithridates I's death, with the second attempt happening a few years after;
+The first attempt occurred after Mithridates I's death, with the second attempt happening a few years after: